DIABETES AND HEART HEALTH

 If you have type 2 diabetes, you may also have an increased risk of heart disease and stroke.
 Adults with diabetes are twice as likely to have a heart attack or stroke than people without diabetes.

-And with an increased risk for stroke, it’s important that you and those around you recognize the common symptoms of a stroke.
+It’s important that you and those around you recognize the common signs of a stroke.
+Learn more about a simple way to spot a stroke here.

 Work with your diabetes care teamDiabetes care teamYour diabetes care team may include a primary care doctor, a diabetes and hormone doctor (endocrinologist), a registered nurse, a diabetes educator, a dietitian, a heart doctor (cardiologist), a foot doctor (podiatrist), an eye doctor (ophthalmologist/optometrist), a kidney doctor (nephrologist), a dentist, a pharmacist, and a mental health professional. to ensure your diabetes is well controlled.
 In order to do this, you may need lifestyle changes such as diet and exercise, medication, or a combination of both.